-Mr. Dotson said it was hard to keep the details straight, he apologized.
-He said he had two more comments.
-He mentioned before the possibility and the Southern Environmental Law Center also mentioned it of focusing on existing structures or existing uses.
+Mr. Dotson said it was hard to keep the details straight and had two more comments.
+He mentioned before the possibility and the Southern Environmental Law Center mentioned it of focusing on existing structures or existing uses.
 He pointed out we have done that in some other instances where we have said this is allowed in historic structures.
 He said the question to the attorney is if it is legally possible to focus on things that are allowed in existing structures but would not be allowed in new structures.
 Mr. Dotson said he thinks that would address a lot of the public's desire and if somebody is looking to invest money and make a large profit then he is not particularly interested in seeing them do that by essentially going commercial.
-However, people who have existing buildings, farms, land or whatever he does have some empathy for.
-He asked is that a possibility.
+However, people who have existing buildings, farms, land or whatever he does have some empathy and asked is that a possibility.